What is SLA? It’s a powerful business tool or a contract in literal terms, that helps set everyone’s expectations right from the start.

-When done right, SLAs can help build a solid foundation that promotes a long-term win-win relationship between you and your service provider.
+SLA help define responsibilities for all stakeholders and improve service delivery.
+When done right, service level agreements can help build a solid foundation that promotes a long-term win-win relationship between you and your vendor.

-But crafting an effective SLA is no walk in the park.
+But building a service level agreement is no walk in the park.
 It takes thought and effort to create one.

-Unfortunately, some managers gloss over key steps in establishing an SLA.
-Others ignore some key steps.
+Unfortunately, some managers gloss over key steps in formulating a good contract, others ignore some key steps.

-That’s courting disaster – especially if you’re outsourcing inbound call center services.
+That’s courting a disaster – especially if you’re outsourcing IT service desk services.

-To make sure you don’t skip any key steps when creating your next SLA, we’ve listed the seven most critical ones below.
+To make sure you don’t skip any key steps when creating your next agreement, we’ve listed the 7 critical tips below.

 Implementing them will help you develop an effective SLA that can serve as the bedrock for a mutually beneficial relationship between you and your service provider.

 You’ll want to document needs, priorities, and capabilities in your SLA.
 You need to gather key information to do it—especially information on customer satisfaction.
 Doing so helps you better understand customer concerns.
 More important, it helps you establish a baseline for assessing service improvement.

 2. Establish A Basic Level Of Agreement

 It’s never too early to open communications with your after-hour service provider.
 You may have one way of doing something.
 The provider may have another.
 Both may be valid.
 Sitting down face-to-face with your provider ensures you both have a mutual understanding about executing the service level agreement.